Mission Leadership Team

 Born and raised in the South Bend/Mishawaka area, Jeff is an avid fan of Notre Dame football and the Indianapolis 500, bakes a “mean apple pie,” and has many musical gifts.
 As part of the Penn High School Marching Band, Jeff played the tuba at the 2001 Tournament of Roses Parade in Pasadena, California.
 He also enjoys playing sacred music on the piano and organ during his work breaks at church.

-Jenna is a child of God, the wife of Brian for over 14 years and mom to Emily (23) and Will (13).
+Jenna is a child of God, the wife of Brian for over 17 years and mom to Emily (25) and Will (16).
 She is an Army veteran, a graduate of Indiana University of South Bend and a lifelong Hoosier.
-Jenna has over 15 years of administrative experience including many years volunteering and working for the Boy Scouts of America.
-Her family are members of Living Stones Church in South Bend.
+Jenna has over 20 years of administrative experience including many years volunteering and working for the Boy Scouts of America.
 Jenna's ministry calling is to serve a hurting and broken world by showing people that Jesus is crazy in love with them through meeting their practical needs by networking with the body of Christ.
-She grows deeper in her relationship with the Father through constant study, weekly fellowship with her women's group but mostly through worship music.
-Her favorites include: Elevation Worship, Kim Walker-Smith, Lauren Daigle, Casting Crowns, Toby Mac, Steffany Gretzinger, Tauren Wells and Cory Asbury.
+She grows deeper in her relationship with the Father through constant study, but mostly through worship music.
+Her favorites include: for KING & COUNTRY, Elevation Worship, Bethel Music and Cory Asbury.
 Her favorite worship song is Reckless Love by Cory Asbury.

-Jenna has such a healthy obsession with the British monarchy that she has a large portrait of Queen Elizabeth II tattooed on her forearm.
+Jenna has such a healthy obsession with the British monarchy that she has a large Queen Elizabeth II portrait tattoo covering her entire right forearm.
 Her Brit-mania has developed through a life long pursuit of royal watching and educating herself on the crown.
-Her other loves include Ed Sheeran, the greatest invention of all time: Netflix, reading, playing cards, photography, art and creativity, the Olympics and baseball, ice cream, coffee, and air conditioning but mostly Jenna just loves to laugh.
+She is an anglophile through and through.
+Her other loves include Ed Sheeran, One Republic, the greatest inventions of all time: Netflix, Hulu & Prime, reading, playing cards, photography, antiquing, working her business: The Olive Tale: Jewelry from Repurposed Paper, coffee, and air conditioning but mostly Jenna just loves to laugh.